manojnadakuduru/ChocolateFactorySales/README.md

 • 📁 File Format – .pbix for development and .png for dashboard previews

 ### 4. Data Source & Data Model
-More info on where the data comes from and how it’s structured
 Source: Simulated chocolate factory sales dataset
 The data represents end-to-end chocolate sales operations, including shipment-level transactions, product attributes, geographic regions, salesperson information, and a dedicated calendar table for time intelligence analysis.
 The dataset is structured to support analytical reporting, KPI tracking, and year-over-year comparisons.